furkanhelp/contentful-app/README.md

 ## Acknowledgments

-A big thank you to anyone providing feedback on my <a href="https://www.frontendmentor.io/solutions/sunnyside-agency-landing-page-QfXrSGu5A">solution</a>.
+A big thank you to Jhon Smilga providing feedback on my <a href="https://github.com/john-smilga">solution</a>.
 It definitely helps to find new ways to code and find easier solutions!